TinyCircuits/TinyCircuits-Whisker-Pressure-Humidity-AST1025/README.md

-# TinyCircuits Whisker Pressure Humidity
+# TinyCircuits Wireling Pressure Humidity
 # AST1025 Rev2

 The design files are located under design_files/ for the TinyCircuits AST1025 Rev 2 PCB.
-This is a whisker board which features the Bosch BME280 Humidity, Pressure and Temperature Sensor all in one package!
+This is a Wireling board which features the Bosch BME280 Humidity, Pressure and Temperature Sensor all in one package!
 It measures between -40 and +85C, 0%-100% relative humidity, and from 300-1100hPa.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.